-The Agriculture Development Fund (ADF) was created to ensure that research relevant to Saskatchewan's agriculture is undertaken to help farmers and ranchers become successful.
-It provides project funding of nearly $14 million per year on a competitive basis to researchers in public and private research and development.
+The Agriculture Development Fund (ADF) was created to fund research to help farmers and ranchers become successful.
+The core of ADF provides funding for basic and applied agriculture research projects in crops, livestock, forages, processing, soils, environment, horticulture, and alternative crops.
+It provides project funding of nearly $14 million per year on a competitive basis to researchers in public and private research and development organizations, selected on the basis of their research’s potential to create growth opportunities or enhance the competitiveness of the provincial agriculture industry.

 The funding is provided to create future growth opportunities and to enhance the competitiveness of the provincial agriculture industry.
 This investment results in new knowledge, information and choices of technologies for producers and food processors, including feed and nutrition information for ranchers, and new crop cultivars and production information for farmers.